-At Kafkaesque, we use cloud-native technology so that our plans can operate in any major cloud provider.
+At Kafkaesque, we use cloud-native technology so we can operate in any major cloud provider.
 It’s one thing to say to it, but you can see it for yourself.

-Now when you sign up for our Free Plan to check out Kafkaesque, you have access to a third cluster, this one based in AWS.
+Now when you sign up for our Free Plan to trial Kafkaesque, you have access to a third cluster, this one based in AWS.
 Specifically, this new cluster is located in the AWS Frankfurt region (eu-central-1), rounding out our global reach.

 Geo-replication in action

 This video shows how you can use the test clients built into the Kafkaesque dashboard to try out the geo-replication feature.

 First, we connect the two clients in different regions (USEAST1-GCP and EUCENTRAL1-AWS) using the same topic name in the worldwide namespace.
 Messages published in USEAST1-GCP are automatically replicated to all clusters, so the client in EUCENTRAL1-AWS gets the message in real-time.
 (The USEAST1-GCP client also receives the message, since it is consuming from the topic as well.)

 But what about the third cluster, ASIAEAST2-GCP?
 There was no consumer connected when the messages were published.
 Plus there were no subscriptions on the topic in that cluster to indicate a consumer is interested in receiving messages on that topic.
 Does that mean a consumer in ASIAEAST2-GCP missed its chance to receive those messages?

 No. Kafkaesque retains messages so they can be replayed even across regions, so this is not a problem.
 We just have to connect using the read interface, and we can get the messages in the ASIAEAST2-GCP region too.

 Interested in a different geographical location or a different cloud provider?
 Have something else you are looking for in a streaming or queuing system.
 Let us know.
 We’d be happy to hear from you.